cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

        MY_PARAMS = P.substituteParameters( locals() )

-Thus, task specific are implemented generically using the :meth:`Pipeline.run` mechanism, but pipeline authors need to explicitely code for track specific parameters.
+Thus, task specific are implemented generically using the :meth:`pipeline.run` mechanism, but pipeline authors need to explicitely code for track specific parameters.